BrendaKajuju/lets-track-pizzas/README.md

 # Pizza Tracker API
-a Rails API backend for tracking pizza in restaurants.
-This API allows you to manage restaurants, pizzas, and the association between them.
+This is a Rails API backend for tracking pizza in restaurants.
+It allows you to manage restaurants, pizzas, and the association between them.
 You can retrieve a list of restaurants, get details of a specific restaurant with its associated pizzas, delete a restaurant, retrieve a list of pizzas, and create associations between existing pizzas and restaurants.

 ## Getting Started
 To get started, follow the instructions below.